mmmeeedddsss/mmmeeedddsss.github.io/_posts/2022-12-13-isort-grouping.md

  from avro.io import BinaryEncoder
 +from kafka import KafkaProducer
 ```
+I didn't want to just go and correct the import without knowing what was the reason.

 ---

 I was adding a new dependency,`acryl-datahub==0.9.3.2`, to the project and that was the main suspect.
 I removed the dependency from the requirements.txt(not pyproject.toml 😔), and isort was happy again.